ubports/docs.ubports.com/sdk/apps/qml/QtOrganizer/OrganizerModel.rst

-For example, memory organizer engine has an optional id parameter, if user want to share the same memory engine with multiple `OrganizerModel </sdk/apps/qml/QtOrganizer/OrganizerModel/>`__ instances, the manager property should declared like this:
+For example, memory organizer engine has an optional id parameter, if user want to share the same memory engine with multiple :ref:`OrganizerModel <sdk_qtorganizer_organizermodel>` instances, the manager property should declared like this:

 .. code:: cpp